Golden Gate Park (Middle)

 • Entrance to the Japanese Tea Garden

-• Inside the Japanese Tea Garden
+• Hours posted for the Japanese Tea Garden

-• Japanese Tea Garden
+• Japanese Tea Garden near the entrance

 • Stone pathway across a pond in the Japanese Tea Garden